 How Opendoor Works

-- Have your home assessed: Once you accept the offer, Opendoor will send a representative to your home to perform an in-person assessment.
-If anything needs to be fixed, they’ll take the repair costs out of the sale’s proceeds.
+- The on-site inspection: Once you accept the offer, Opendoor will send a representative to your home to perform an in-person assessment.
+If anything needs to be fixed, Opendoor will simply deduct the repair costs from your offer handle them itself after you move out!

 - Close on the home: When the assessment is finished, you can set your own closing date.
-This can be in as little as 10 days.
+Opendoor offers flexible closing timelines, between 14 and 60 days after accepting its offer.
 At closing, you’ll pay a 6-14% Opendoor service fee plus traditional seller closing costs.

 - Only available in 20 U.S. metro areas: Opendoor only operates in 20 U.S. metro areas.
 If you are located outside of this area, you cannot use the service.